alliums/flexpool-block-checker/README.md

 # flexpool-block-checker
-a small nodejs program for checking flexpool blocks.
+a small nodejs program which sends a Windows toast notifications to your desktop every time a new block is mined(not necessarily confirmed) by the Flexpool US pool.

-just use npm start! you need NODE!!!
+you must have NodeJS installed. just clone this repo and use npm start.

-bark!
+fyi: in order to actually display the notifications, snoretoast has to stick a shortcut in your start menu.

+woof woof.